Roll ball: Opening ceremony

 The 3rd Roll Ball World Cup was inaugurated by the Mayor of Pune, Dattatray Dhankawde.
-This was followed by a march by all the participants from different countries, Ganesh Vandana was performed by dancers of Surabhee Cultural Academy, the classical dancers of Sanskriti Kala Manch, and the students of Bal Shikshan Mandir School, Mahesh Vidyalaya, Ryan International School, followed by a demonstration of yoga.
+This was followed by a march of all the participants from different countries.
+Ganesh Vandana was performed by dancers of Surabhee Cultural Academy, the classical dancers of Sanskriti Kala Manch, and the students of Bal Shikshan Mandir School, Mahesh Vidyalaya, Ryan International School, followed by a demonstration of yoga.
 The dance performances were followed by singing performance of the students of Blind School Pune.